VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 Even if the architecture and technology stack are perfect, there are difficult questions that remain across not only technology but also law, finance, politics, and even philosophy.
 Here are some of them:

+* As described earlier, how do we do identity proofing?
+Is it even possible?
 * Every state has its own election laws, technology infrastructure, and budget.
 What kinds of legal, privacy, and technical challenges are there to migrating voter registration data to a new system?
 Is there even a need if the application can represent registered voters some other way?
 * Corrupt officials do not want anything that will make voting easier, but would even *honest* officials consider it?
 * What's to stop government officials who are authorized users acting in bad faith from compromising the platform in some way?